Swetakhanra/COVID-19-Daily-Cases-in-India/README.md

-# R-projects
-# Project1: COVID-19 Daily Cases in India
+# Project COVID-19 Daily Cases in India

 This project analyzes and visualizes COVID-19 data in India using R.